-Proposed name for former Children’s Home property in Decatur also name of Kennesaw communityThe United Methodist Children's Home in Decatur.
+Proposed name for former Children’s Home property in Decatur also name of Kennesaw communityThe former United Methodist Children's Home campus in Decatur.
+The campus is now called Legacy Park.
 Photo by Dan Whisenhunt

 The city of Decatur is considering renaming the former United Methodist Children’s Home property “Legacy Park,” an attempt to give the campus a new identity and clear up confusion with the UMCH organization.

 As a Decaturish reader pointed out, there’s a Legacy Park townpark community in Kennesaw, Ga. about 32 miles away.
 Assistant City Manager Lyn Menne said the city doesn’t think there will be any problem with the old UMCH property sharing the same name as the Kennesaw neighborhood.